wp-plugins/smart-variations-images/readme.txt

 1. Assign your product Atrributes and click "Save atributes"
 2. Create the variations you need, and click "Publish" or "Save as draft"
 3. Go to Product Gallery and upload/choose the images you are going to use
-4. For each image assing the slugs to be used for the variation images swap.
+4. For each image assing the slugs to be used for the variation images swap
-5. Pusblih you product
+5. Publish you product

+You can skip steps 1 and 2 if your product is already setup with Atributes and Variations.

 == Screenshots ==